wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-mysql-windows-server-2008r2.md

 If you want the MySQL Server service to be available to MySQL client computers on the Internet, you must configure an endpoint for the TCP port on which the MySQL Server service is listening and create an additional Windows Firewall rule.
 This is TCP port 3306 unless you specified a different port on the **Type and Networking** page (step 10 of the previous procedure).

 > [AZURE.NOTE] You should carefully consider the security implications of doing this, because this will make the MySQL Server service available to all computers on the Internet.
 You can define the set of source IP addresses that are allowed to use the endpoint with an Access Control List (ACL).
-For more information, see [How to Set Up Endpoints to a Virtual Machine](virtual-machines-set-up-endpoints.md).
+For more information, see [How to Set Up Endpoints to a Virtual Machine](/documentation/articles/virtual-machines-set-up-endpoints).

 To configure an endpoint for the MySQL Server service:

-1. In the Azure portal, click **Virtual Machines**, click the name of your MySQL virtual machine, and then click **Endpoints**.
+1. In the Azure Management Portal, click **Virtual Machines**, click the name of your MySQL virtual machine, and then click **Endpoints**.
 2. In the command bar, click **Add**.
 3. On the **Add an endpoint to a virtual machine** page, click the right arrow.
 4. If you are using the default MySQL TCP port of 3306, click **MySQL** in **Name**, and then click the check mark.